jackyzha0/quartz/content/blogs/graphics/god-rays-01.md

 > ![[god-rays-occlusion-map.png]]
 > Occlusion Map [(Source)](https://raw.githubusercontent.com/math-araujo/screen-space-godrays/master/docs/images/first_pass.png)

-The occlusion map is a grayscale version of colored image where whiter colors show the sources of reflected light that reach the camera and the blacker colors represent anything that does not reflect light to the camera.
-This tells us which pixels on the screen has light coming towards our camera.
+The occlusion map is an image that tells us which pixels are being **directly lit** and which pixels are being **indirectly lit**.
+The lighter regions of the screen show us where light sources are directly pointed at our camera and the dark regions show us where light is being unobserved or blocked.

 #### Default Scene
 > [!caption|center]